So savory, healthy and full of flavor, this delicious hummus is what I love to make in the summer when I have lots of basil growing!

 - 1/2 cup jarred sun-dried tomatoes in oil, drained (reserve 2 tablespoons of oil)

 - 1/2 cup tahini (ground sesame seeds)

 - Approximately 2/3 cup water (more or less, depending upon desired consistency)

-- Place all ingredients except oil and water in a food processor and pulse until smooth.
+- Place all ingredients except oil and water in a food processor.
+Cover and pulse until smooth.
 Add water slowly while pulsing until desired consistency is reached.

 - Transfer hummus mixture to a medium bowl and add reserved oil from sun-dried tomatoes.
 Stir to combine.